stanska/MigrationScriptTest/README.md

                .ToView("ExpenseByTotalView")
                .HasKey(t => t.Id);
 ```

+### Naming Convention
+When you are creating a migration be mindful about the name you give for the migration.
+It would be great if you can maintain a naming convention in your projects for migrations such as,

+If you are adding a new table — CreateTable_Blog
+If you are rename Name a column to BlogName — _AlterTable_RenameName_To_BlogName
+If you are adding more than one table, the name of the feature or some other composite name can be used — CreateTable_ExpenseHistory_ExpenseItem
+If you are adding a new column NewColumn to a table Blog — AlterTable_Blog_AddColumn_NewColumn
+If you are adding a view - CreateView_ExpenseTotal
+If you are alter a view - AlterView_ExpenseTotal_StaticColumn
+If you are seeding data — SeedData_Add_ExpenseItems
+If you are running a SQL upload script — {timestamp}_uploadScript
 #### Seed Data in Entity Framework Core
 In most of our projects, we want to have some initial data in the created database.
 So as soon as we execute our migration files to create and configure the database, we want to populate it with some initial data.
 This action is called Data Seeding.